 DCD is often under diagnosed and often misunderstood.
 Learn More

-Like all learning – the development of scissor skills is a process which occurs incrementally.
-Just as you would not expect to give a young child a pencil and expect them to begin writing fluently – the functional use of scissors is the same.
-The child needs to have achieved a degree of gross motor […]
+Like all learning - the development of fine motoro scissor skills is a process which occurs incrementally.
+Just as you would not expect to give a young child a pencil and expect them to begin writing fluently - the functional use of scissors is the same.
+The child...

-What are fine motor skills?
+What are Fine Motor Skills?
 Fine Motor Skills involve the use and coordination of the smaller muscles in the hands, fingers and thumbs.
 Fine motor skills begin to develop very early in life.
-You may notice how a baby concentrates to coordinate their forefinger and thumb to pick up a small object – which then […]
+You may notice how a baby concentrates to coordinate their forefinger and...

 Professor Leon Straker discusses the impact of electronic gaming on the health of young children.